NOWUM/plz-to-nuts/README.md

 # Plz-To-NUTS
-This is a tool to convert parts or full German Postleitzahl to NUTS IDs.
+This is a tool to convert a German Postleitzahl (zip code) to the coresponding NUTS IDs.
+It takes 1-5 digits of the zip code as an input.

 ## Installation
 To install the tool, use the following command: